ARMmbed/mbed-os/features/FEATURE_BLE/targets/TARGET_CORDIO/doc/PortingGuide.md

         case HCI_OPCODE_RESET:
             /* initialize rand command count */
             randCnt = 0;
-            // set the event mask to control which events are generated by the
+            // Set the event mask to control which events are generated by the
-            // controller for the host
+            // controller for the host.
             HciSetEventMaskCmd((uint8_t *) hciEventMask);
             break;

         case HCI_OPCODE_SET_EVENT_MASK:
-            // set the event mask to control which LE events are generated by
+            // Set the event mask to control which LE events are generated by
-            // the controller for the host
+            // the controller for the host.
             HciLeSetEventMaskCmd((uint8_t *) hciLeEventMask);
             break;

         case HCI_OPCODE_LE_SET_EVENT_MASK:
-            // set the event mask to control which events are generated by the
+            // Set the event mask to control which events are generated by the
-            // controller for the host (2nd page of flags ) HciSetEventMaskPage2Cmd((uint8_t *) hciEventMaskPage2);
+            // controller for the host (2nd page of flags).
+            HciSetEventMaskPage2Cmd((uint8_t *) hciEventMaskPage2);
             break;

         case HCI_OPCODE_SET_EVENT_MASK_PAGE2:
-            // Ask the Bluetooth address of the controller HciReadBdAddrCmd();
+            // Ask the Bluetooth address of the controller.
+            HciReadBdAddrCmd();
             break;

         case HCI_OPCODE_READ_BD_ADDR:
-            // Store the Bluetooth address in the stack runtime parameter BdaCpy(hciCoreCb.bdAddr, pMsg);
+            // Store the Bluetooth address in the stack runtime parameter.
+            BdaCpy(hciCoreCb.bdAddr, pMsg);

-            // Read the size of the buffer of the controller HciLeReadBufSizeCmd();
+            // Read the size of the buffer of the controller.
+            HciLeReadBufSizeCmd();
             break;

         case HCI_OPCODE_LE_READ_BUF_SIZE:
-            // Store the buffer parameters in the stack runtime parameters BSTREAM_TO_UINT16(hciCoreCb.bufSize, pMsg);
+            // Store the buffer parameters in the stack runtime parameters.
+            BSTREAM_TO_UINT16(hciCoreCb.bufSize, pMsg);
             BSTREAM_TO_UINT8(hciCoreCb.numBufs, pMsg);

             /* initialize ACL buffer accounting */
             hciCoreCb.availBufs = hciCoreCb.numBufs;

-            // read the states and state combinations supported by the link
+            // Read the states and state combinations supported by the link
-            // layer of the controller
+            // layer of the controller.
             HciLeReadSupStatesCmd();
             break;

         case HCI_OPCODE_LE_READ_SUP_STATES:
-            // store supported state and combination in the runtime parameters
+            // Store supported state and combination in the runtime parameters
-            // of the stack
+            // of the stack.
             memcpy(hciCoreCb.leStates, pMsg, HCI_LE_STATES_LEN);

-            // read the total of whitelist entries that can be stored in the
+            // Read the total of whitelist entries that can be stored in the
             // controller.
             HciLeReadWhiteListSizeCmd();
             break;

         case HCI_OPCODE_LE_READ_WHITE_LIST_SIZE:
-            // store the number of whitelist entries in the stack runtime
+            // Store the number of whitelist entries in the stack runtime
-            // parameters
+            // parameters.
             BSTREAM_TO_UINT8(hciCoreCb.whiteListSize, pMsg);

-            // Read the LE features supported by the controller HciLeReadLocalSupFeatCmd();
+            // Read the LE features supported by the controller.
+            HciLeReadLocalSupFeatCmd();
             break;

         case HCI_OPCODE_LE_READ_LOCAL_SUP_FEAT:
-            // Store the set of LE features supported by the controller BSTREAM_TO_UINT16(hciCoreCb.leSupFeat, pMsg);
+            // Store the set of LE features supported by the controller.
+            BSTREAM_TO_UINT16(hciCoreCb.leSupFeat, pMsg);

-            // read the total number of address translation entries which can be
+            // Read the total number of address translation entries which can be
             // stored in the controller resolving list. hciCoreReadResolvingListSize();
             break;

         case HCI_OPCODE_LE_READ_RES_LIST_SIZE:
-            // store the number of address translation entries in the stack
+            // Store the number of address translation entries in the stack
-            // runtime parameter
+            // runtime parameter.
             BSTREAM_TO_UINT8(hciCoreCb.resListSize, pMsg);

-            // read the Controller’s maximum supported payload octets and packet
+            // Read the Controller’s maximum supported payload octets and packet
-            // duration times for transmission and reception hciCoreReadMaxDataLen();
+            // duration times for transmission and reception. hciCoreReadMaxDataLen();
             break;

         case HCI_OPCODE_LE_READ_MAX_DATA_LEN:
             {
-                // store payload definition in the runtime stack parameters. uint16_t maxTxOctets;
+                // Store payload definition in the runtime stack parameters. uint16_t maxTxOctets;
                 uint16_t maxTxTime;